What I'm Looking For in Ottawa's 2025 Budget (Part 1)

 One student’s trip from Beacon Hill to Algonquin College requires 3 buses plus the O-Train.
 Leaving two hours in advance, they can’t guarantee they’ll get to class on time (for a trip that takes about 20 minutes by car).

 This last-choice option is the path we are on now.
 But it comes at a high price.
 It turns light rail, which local taxpayers spent $3 billion on, into a white elephant.
-And it requires us to continue pumping half a billion dollars every year into a service that fewer and fewer people will want to use.
+And we’re spending over half a billion dollars every year on a service that fewer and fewer people will want to use.

 2- Or the City can fund transit to the point where OC Transpo is a real option, even the first-choice option.
 Give people the option to take transit to work and to be one less car on the road.